 Weinberg is responsible for all programming acquisitions, strategy and scheduling across broadcast and cable, including all event and studio hours.
-In that capacity he manages the division’s relationships with various partners including the NFL, NCAA, Augusta National Golf Club, PGA Tour, PGA of America, SEC, Big Ten, Atlantic 10, American Athletic Conference, Big East, Mountain West, WNBA, as well as Army and Navy, PBR, Big 3 and many more.
-He also works closely with Showtime Sports and CBSSports.com.
+In that capacity he manages the division’s relationships with various partners including the NFL, NCAA, Augusta National Golf Club, PGA TOUR, PGA of America, UEFA, SEC, Big Ten, Atlantic 10, American Athletic Conference, Big East, Mountain West, WNBA, NWSL, CONCACAF, Serie A, as well as Army and Navy, PBR, Big 3 and many more.
+He also works closely with Showtime Sports, CBSSports.com and Paramount+.

-Before joining CBS Sports Network, Weinberg served as Vice President, Licensing, Major League Baseball, where he managed licensing for all hard goods, including trading cards, video games and novelties, oversaw corporate partnerships with approximately 200 authorized licensees in multiple product categories and managed contract negotiations.
+Before joining CBS Sports, Weinberg served as Vice President, Licensing, Major League Baseball, where he managed licensing for all hard goods, including trading cards, video games and novelties, oversaw corporate partnerships with approximately 200 authorized licensees in multiple product categories and managed contract negotiations.

 Weinberg began his career as a production assistant at ESPN, working in various capacities during his 12 years at the company.
-Most recently he served as Executive Producer, ESPN Original Entertainment, where he created content to serve the company’s emerging media networks.
-Previously Weinberg was Coordinating Producer, ESPN Classic, where his responsibilities included overseeing more than 50 documentary-style programs.
+He served as Executive Producer, ESPN Original Entertainment, where he created content to serve the company’s emerging media networks.
+And he was Coordinating Producer, ESPN Classic, where his responsibilities included overseeing more than 50 documentary-style programs.

 Weinberg is a graduate of Cornell University (B.S. in Communication) and lives in Westfield, N.J. with his wife and four children.